War in Iraq (2013–2017): 2014

 In late June, ISIL militants captured two key crossings in Anbar, a day after seizing the border crossing at Al-Qaim.
 According to analysts, capturing these crossings could aid ISIL in transporting weapons and equipment to different battlefields.
 Two days later, the Syrian Air Force bombed ISIL positions in Iraq near the Al-Qaim border post.
 Iraqi Prime Minister Nouri al-Maliki stated: "There was no coordination involved, but we welcome this action.
 We welcome any Syrian strike against Isis because this group targets both Iraq and Syria."

-At this point, The Jerusalem Post reported that the Obama administration had requested US$500 million from the US Congress to use in the training and arming of "moderate" Syrian rebels fighting against the Syrian government, in order to counter the growing threat posed by ISIL in Syria and Iraq.
+At this point, The Jerusalem Post reported that the Obama administration had requested US$500 million from the U.S. Congress to use in the training and arming of "moderate" Syrian rebels fighting against the Syrian government, in order to counter the growing threat posed by ISIL in Syria and Iraq.

 On 29 June, ISIL announced the establishment of a new caliphate.
 Abu Bakr al-Baghdadi was appointed its caliph, and group formally changed its name to the Islamic State.
 Four days later, Abu Bakr al-Baghdadi, the self-proclaimed caliph of the new Islamic State, said that Muslims should unite to capture Rome in order to "own the world."
 He called on Muslims all over the world to unite behind him as their leader.

 On 24 July, ISIL blew up the Mosque and tomb of the Prophet Yunus (Jonah) in Mosul, with no reported casualties.
 Residents in the area said that ISIL had erased a piece of Iraqi heritage.
 Jonah's tomb was an important holy site in the Jewish heritage as well.
 A few days later, ISIL also blew up the Nabi Shiyt (Prophet Seth) shrine in Mosul.
 Sami al-Massoudi, deputy head of the Shia endowment agency which oversees holy sites, confirmed the destruction and added that ISIL had taken artifacts from the shrine to an unknown location.